Cricket Basics

 T20, ODI, and longer-format decisions require different tempo, risk, patience, and field-control habits.

-Use simple frontend-only tools for run chases, scoring tempo, bowling economy, projections, and overs conversion.
-Tools are for learning and planning support only.
-Official match results should follow competition rules and appointed officials.
+Simple frontend-only tools for run chases, scoring tempo, bowling economy, projections, and overs conversion.
+Educational calculators for learning and planning only — not official match results.